|Proudly bringing green lasers and pew pew noises since 1977|

-TIE Fighters do substantially better when given squadron commands from friendly ships rather than activating in the squadron phase.
+TIE Fighters do substantially better when activated by squadron commands from friendly ships rather than activating in the Squadron Phase.
 There are numerous benefits to this approach:

-- By activating your TIE Fighters prior to the Squadrons Phase, they get their punches in before their targets get their punches in.
+- By activating your TIE Fighters prior to the Squadrons Phase, they get their punches in as early as possible.
 As discussed already, TIE Fighters' strengths lie mostly on the attack and avoiding retribution by ganging up and destroying defenders as quickly as possible; getting in the first punch(es) as frequently as possible allows them to play to their strengths.

 - By being able to move and attack, you open up a lot of positional play which is also to the TIE Fighters' advantage due to their speed 4.
 Bring in unengaged TIEs to start a new Swarm-aided boot party (by moving+attacking) or destroy your target and then reposition elsewhere (by attacking+moving), either by moving to engage a new target, setting up Swarm for the next TIE activations, or withdrawing a bit (more on that with Commandment 6).